idx-academy/spa-orders/README.md

 - `feature` - for new feature
 - `hotfix` - for urgent fixes
 - `bugfix` - for fixing existing functionality
+- `tests` - for unit, mutation or e2e tests

 ## Project structure